Starfox (character): Forming the Dark Guardians

 In the aftermath of the "Infinity Wars" story line, Starfox is present at Thanos' funeral.
 He shows all the guests a recording of Thanos stating that he uploaded his consciousness into a new body before his death.
 The funeral is attacked by the Black Order, who steals Thanos's body and rips open a hole in space, sending everyone into the rip.
 Everyone is saved by the arrival of Gladiator and the Shi'ar Empire.
 Starfox begins to recruit warriors to find Gamora, the most likely candidate to be Thanos's new body, as they form the Dark Guardians, which causes Cosmic Ghost Rider to side with them.
 Wraith brings up the issue of the Black Order, but Starfox assures they are searching for them, and Nebula states that the team should track down Nova to find Gamora's location.
 The Dark Guardians find Nova and ambush him, wounding him enough to crash land onto a planet.
 Wraith demands Nova to tell Gamora's location, stating the fact he does not want to harm him if does not have to.
 When Gladiator and Cosmic Ghost Rider order him to back off, Nova takes the chance to fly off, but the team plans to track him down again.

-Rebirth

-After being resurrected, Starfox is kept as an inmate in the Exclusion.
+Starfox is later kept as an inmate in the Exclusion.
 Sersi employs Jack of Knives to free Starfox and battle the Progenitor's judgment of Earth.